Bioconductor/BBS/Doc/Prepare-Ubuntu-24.04-HOWTO.md

     ## It should also display this note:
     ##   NOTE: Python version was forced by RETICULATE_PYTHON
     py_config()

+We should see that it is using the environment in `uv`.

 #### Install Python 3 modules needed by Single Package Builder